rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ## Supported Dynamic Glue Codes

-To use dynamic firrebolt objects, we need to use dynamic glue codes listed [here](../../support/step_definitions/dynamicCalls.md)
+To use dynamic Firebolt objects, we need to use dynamic glue codes listed [here](../../support/step_definitions/dynamicCalls.md)

 - we test the '(.+)' getters and setters(?: '(._?)'(?: to '(._?)')?)?
 - 1st party app invokes the '(.+)' API to set( invalid)? value